 For the 2025-26 outlook, we expect loan growth to average 3.0% p.a., aligning with the expected c3% GDP growth based on the BoT's forecast.
 Large corporate and international loans should continue to drive growth, with solid demand from 2024.
 The bank will actively manage loan quality with caution.

-Exhibit 4: Cumulative annualized GDP growth of selected countries, 2013-23 in Asia by the IMF
+Exhibit 4: Cumulative annualized GDP growth of selected countries, 2013-23

 Sources: WorldBank; FSSIA's compilation